Derivator Six Functor Formalisms -- Definition and Construction I: Abstract

 \section{Abstract}

 A theory of a {\em derivator version} of six-functor-formalisms is developed, using an extension of the notion of fibered multiderivator due to the author.
-Using the language of (op)fibrations of 2-multicategories this has (like a usual fibered multiderivator) a very neat definition.
-This definition not only encodes all compatibilities among the six functors but also their interplay with homotopy Kan extensions.
+The definition is very compact using the language of (op)fibrations of 2-multicategories.
+It not only encodes all compatibilities among the six functors but also their interplay with homotopy Kan extensions.
 One could say: a nine-functor-formalism.
-This is essential, for instance, to deal with (co)descent questions.
+This is essential, for instance, to deal with (co)descent questions of six-functor-formalisms.
 Finally, it is shown that every fibered multiderivator (for example encoding any kind of derived four-functor formalism $(f_*, f^*, \otimes, \mathcal{HOM})$ occurring in nature) satisfying base-change and projection formula {\em formally} gives rise to such a derivator six-functor-formalism in which ``$f_!=f_*$'', i.e.\@ a derivator Grothendieck context.